 Perhaps the most impressive of the projects about to get underway in Dunedin is the new $NZ1.4 billion new hospital build .
 It will be the largest project of its kind in New Zealand’s history, requiring up to 1000 workers from outside the city at the peak of construction prior to 2026.

-The waterfront development and new hospital’s central city siting have accelerated plans to enhance connections between the central commercial district and the harbour, with an emphasis on safety, enjoyment and people-friendly, low emission transport options.
+The new hospital’s central city siting have accelerated plans to enhance connections between the central commercial district and the harbour, with an emphasis on safety, enjoyment and people-friendly, low-emission transport options.

 For those living in Dunedin, this means the health, education, entertainment and commercial and inner city accommodation sectors of the city will remain a steady source of opportunity, employment, fun, care and comfort for decades to come.